pikdonker/frosthaven-rule-book/new-to-frosthaven.md

 If any part of an action is performed, certain abilities and effects of that action cannot be skipped.
 In such cases, the ability or effect is highlighted in a box with an "**!**" in front of it.
 These include:

-- (A) **Negative Abilities:** The indicated ability creates a negative effect for the character or their allies.
+1. **Negative Abilities:** The indicated ability creates a negative effect for the character or their allies.
+{: type="A"}

 ### Lost Actions [p.38](./readme.md#page_38)